Jordan Springs name change

 Under the Geographical Names Act 1966, the Geographical Names Board (GNB) is responsible for assigning suburb names, determining their extent and publishing their details in the NSW Government Gazette.

 The role of Local Government in suburb naming and boundary changes is to communicate proposals with residents, request submissions and comments, review submissions and provide information for Council elected representatives to make an informed decision.
-Resolutions of Council are then provided to the Geographical Names Board for them to make a final decision on proposals.
+Resolutions of Council are provided to the Geographical Names Board to make a final decision on proposals.

 Who do I need to notify of my new address?